Azure/batch-shipyard/docs/01-batch-shipyard-configuration.md

 `container_path`.

-`shared_data_volumes` property is for initializing persistent shared storage devices.
+`shared_data_volumes` property is for initializing persistent shared storage volumes.
 In this example, `shipyardvol` is the alias of this volume:
 * `volume_driver` property specifies the Docker Volume Driver to use.
 Currently Batch Shipyard only supports the `volume_driver` as `azurefile`.
 * `storage_account_settings` is a link to the alias of the storage account